Bésame mucho, el musical: Synopsis

-The musical is set in two different times and places, the first is Mexico City in 2005 and the other one is Cuba in the 1920s.
+The musical is set in two different times and places: Mexico City in 2005, and Cuba in the 1920s.

 In 2005 a pianist named Hugo falls in love with Elena, the granddaughter of his neighbor Caridad.
 Caridad is teaching Elena to sing Boleros for an annual Bolero competition and we learn that when she was younger she was a great singer herself.

-We go back in time to Cuba where Caridad leaves with her father for Yucatán, where she meets Felipe, a young musician.
+We go back in time to Cuba, when Caridad leaves with her father for Yucatán, where she meets Felipe, a young musician.
 They fall madly in love and decide to run away together, but Caridad's father stops her and they go back to Cuba.

 Back in 2005 Caridad warns Elena to stay away from Hugo, who reminds her of Felipe.

 Back in the past Caridad is now a great singer at a nightclub in Mexico City, and one night Felipe, now a very famous musician, goes to the club and finds Caridad.
 The two are reunited but soon Caridad finds out he is married and runs away heartbroken.

 Meanwhile, Hugo is trapped in a love triangle between an office colleague and Elena.
 He decides to break up with his colleague and starts going out with Elena.
 One day Elena finds Hugo's colleague at his house and is enraged by this.
 She wins the bolero contest and leaves to Cuba for the finals, leaving Hugo behind.

 In the 1950s Caridad is back in Cuba at a concert where she finds Felipe who is now divorced.
 They are together again but suddenly a fight is started at the club and Felipe dies in Caridad's arms.

-Hugo decides to go to Cuba to find Elena and in a fight recalling that of Felipe, he is almost killed.
-The two return to Mexico City with Caridad who gives them her blessing.
+Hugo decides to go to Cuba to find Elena and, in a fight recalling that of Felipe, is almost killed.
+The two return to Mexico City with Caridad, who gives them her blessing.